EnderRL/Azamon/README.md

 - In the folder `src\IA\Experimentos` you can find different scenarios in which we ran our algorithms, modifying the different parameters, problems and heuristics.
 The results of these experiments are located in the `results` folder.

 # Documentation
-Documentation of the language is located in `Documentación Azamon.pdf`.
+Documentation is located in `Documentación Azamon.pdf`.